amjjd/rustrast/rustrast-02/README.md

 ... that call to `offset` for every pixel made me suspicious.
 I tried `cargo build -r` to get a release build, assuming that the call would be inlined.
 There was a big improvement: the release build takes about 1.6ms to draw a maximised frame.
-However, I'd like to get decent performance in debug mode, and even 1.6ms is a few orders of magnitude slower than it should be possible to fill memory, so I tried a [slice](https://doc.rust-lang.org/std/primitive.slice.html):
+However, I'd like to get decent performance in debug mode, and even 1.6ms seems a bit slower than it should be possible to fill memory, so I tried a [slice](https://doc.rust-lang.org/std/primitive.slice.html):

 ```rust
 let buffer_slice = from_raw_parts_mut(buffer, (width as usize) * (height as usize));